United Freedom Front: Activities

+The UFF funded most of its activities through its bank robberies.
+From 1974 to 1983, the UFF conducted ten bank robberies in the Northeast United States.
+Levasseur initially came up with the idea to rob Brink's armored trucks.
+Over time, the UFF transitioned to robbing banks.
+From 1980 to 1981, the group was not active, settling into a more stable lifestyle.
+In 1981, Levasseur and Gros move to a farmhouse outside Cambridge, New York living under fake identities.
+While living outside Cambridge, Levasseur recruited new members Richard Williams, Jaan Laaman, Barbara Curzi, and Kazi Toure.
+With the new members, the UFF resumed bank robberies to support bombing operations.

-On December 21, 1981, New Jersey state police officer Philip J. Lamonaco was shot dead during a routine traffic stop of Thomas Manning and Richard Williams.
-Both Manning and Williams were charged with the murder of Lamonaco, allegedly shooting him eight times with a 9mm automatic pistol.
-Manning claimed he was alone in the car at the time of the shooting with the prosecution claiming Williams was present at the scene and shooter of Lamonaco.
-Manning got life for the shooting whilst Williams was acquitted.
+On December 21, 1981, New Jersey State Police trooper Philip J. Lamonaco was shot dead during a routine traffic stop of Thomas Manning and Richard Williams.
+Both Manning and Williams were charged with the murder of Lamonaco, alleged to have shot him eight times with a 9mm automatic pistol.
+Manning claimed he was alone in the car at the time of the shooting while the prosecution claimed Williams was present at the scene and was the shooter of Lamonaco.

-The investigation of the group intensified after the killing of the police officer leading to a federal task force to be formed in 1983.
-Toure was captured in North Attleboro, Massachusetts in 1982.
-Two state troopers were wounded in the course of arresting him.
+The investigation of the group intensified after the killing of the police officer, leading a federal task force to be formed in 1983.
+Toure was captured in North Attleboro, Massachusetts in 1982, with two state troopers wounded in the course of the arrest.
 On November 4, 1984, police apprehended Levasseur and Gros near Deerfield, Ohio, and Laaman, Curzi, and Williams in Cleveland.
-The Mannings were captured six months later in Norfolk, Virginia.
-Dr. Gus Martin notes that the UFF was "the most enduring of all New Left terrorist groups of the era," evading capture for almost a decade.
+Tom and Carole Manning were captured six months later in Norfolk, Virginia.
+Dr. Gus Martin, the author of a book on terrorism, wrote that the UFF was "the most enduring of all New Left terrorist groups of the era," evading capture for almost a decade.

 Trials and imprisonment

 The UFF's members were tried repeatedly on various federal and state charges.
 In March 1986, seven of them (the so-called "Ohio Seven") were convicted of conspiracy, receiving sentences ranging from 15 to 53 years.
 In 1987, all eight members were charged with sedition and racketeering.

-Eventually five accepted plea bargains, had charges against them dropped, or were tried separately, and the trial of the remaining three ended in 1989 with an acquittal for sedition for all three and acquittal for Patricia Levasseur (formerly Gros and now Rowbottom) for RICO Conspiracy and a deadlocked (hung) jury on the substantive racketeering charges.
+Eventually five accepted plea bargains, had charges against them dropped, or were tried separately.
+The trial of the remaining three ended in 1989 with an acquittal for sedition for all three and an acquittal for Patricia Levasseur (formerly Gros and now Rowbottom) for RICO Conspiracy and a deadlocked jury on the substantive racketeering charges.
 Thomas Manning and Richard Williams were given life sentences for the 1981 murder of state trooper Philip Lamonaco, and Laaman was convicted in the 1982 attempted murder of two state troopers.
 The activist defense lawyer William Kunstler represented UFF members in some of these proceedings.